team3-apartments/ApartmentManager-CI/README.md

 ### Instructions

-In this repository when cloned down and then entered with a commond prompt to **ONLY** use `docker-compose up -d` to start all services at the start (but will currenlty have no jobs).**NEVER** use `docker-compose down` on it's own as currently it will stop all the containers and deleted their images, this will make you lose all of the Jenkins jobs.
+In this repository when cloned down and then entered with a commond prompt to **ONLY** use `docker-compose up -d` to start all services at the start (but will currenlty have no jobs). **NEVER** use `docker-compose down` on it's own as currently it will stop all the containers and deleted their images, this will make you lose all of the Jenkins jobs.

 If you are needing to restart a container I recommend using `docker-compose restart {service name}` or you could use:
 ```
 docker-compose down {service name}
 docker-compose up -d {service name}
 ```

+The name of the services can be found inside of the docker-compose.yaml.

+YOu will be able to check the logs of each container by using `docker logs {container name}` which can also be found in the docker-compose.yaml file.